Bates College Copyright Policy

 - Bates College employees who direct others to reproduce materials in any format have the responsibility to see that doing so does not infringe upon copyright laws.
 Copyright law may vary depending upon the intended use.
 Federal copyright law governing reproduction of copyrighted materials by libraries and archives is addressed in (see 17 U.S.C. § 108).

 - Materials used in educational or classroom settings must be lawfully made copies.
 Classroom performance or display of a work that is “given by means of a copy that was not lawfully made . . . and that the person responsible for the performance knew or had reason to believe was not lawfully made” is an infringement of copyright (see 17 U.S.C. § 110(1)).
+The Librarian of Congress, upon the recommendation of the Register of Copyrights, may from time to time issue rulings that clarify the circumstances under which legal copies can be made.

 - The College does not monitor contents of files as a matter of course, but does monitor network and other computer usage.
 In the process of doing that work College staff may become aware of violations of the law or College policy.
 If violations are discovered or suspected, College personnel may report infringement to appropriate authorities or take other action, including, but not limited to: warning the user, removing the material, or terminating access to the material.